alan-turing-institute/data-safe-haven/docs/design/architecture/sre_details.md

 The infrastructure for each SRE is hosted in a separate Azure subscription.
 This infrastructure comprises:

-- One or more compute VMs with a range of data science software preinstalled
+- One or more Secure Research Desktops (SRDs) with a range of data science software preinstalled
 - A file server to host the project data
 - A `Gitlab` server to provide source code management and version control
 - A `CodiMD` server for collaborative writing